crwhitesides/react-introduction-to-react-router-v-000/README.md

  * Analytics

   Analytic tools normally track page views, but a SPA doesn't have pages in the traditional sense, so this makes it harder for Analytical tools to track page views.
-We will need add extra scripts to handle this limitation.
+We will need to add extra scripts to handle this limitation.

   * They are much harder to design.